DavidContrerasFranco/Data-Driven-Dynamics-Understanding/README.md

 Figures and notes that supported the work (Needs organising and cleaning)

 - Figures: All the figures created for analysis or visualisation.
-  - Barabasi: Figures results of all the test cases generated for both the SINDy and NARMAX methods.
+  - Barabasi: Figures results of all the test cases generated for the SINDy and NARMAX methods.
 - Notes: Notes for tests results on model identification and execution times.

 ## Versions

 - 0.0.1:
   - Implemented work regarding the undergraduate thesis: DATA-DRIVEN SYSTEM IDENTIFICATION OF THE BARABASI–ALBERT MODEL